Divya-mariyam/Ayudar/README.md

 <b> SYNOPSIS </b>
 ##
 <!-- ABSTRACT OF THE PROJECT -->
  Ayudar is a mobile application which can be used to detect learning disabilities in children and provide further assistance in their treatment.
-Children in the age of 4-6 have mainly three types of learning disabilities.
+Children of the age 6 and above have mainly three types of learning disabilities.
 They are :
          Dyslexia-Disability to identify letters,
          Dyscalculia-Mathematical problem,
          Dysgraphia-Forming letters.